TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Yaml/ServicesYaml.rst

 .. seealso::

-   * TYPO3 uses the Symfony Dependency Injection component, so official documentation can be found at https://symfony.com/doc/current/service_container.html
+   * TYPO3 uses the Symfony Dependency Injection component.
+The official documentation can be found at https://symfony.com/doc/current/service_container.html

+   * The technology used for inluding files and folders is called `Glob Patterns <https://www.malikbrowne.com/blog/a-beginners-guide-glob-patterns/>`__.